Your privacy is important to us. This privacy notice (“Privacy Notice”) applies to every person from the EEA, Switzerland and the UK:

 Please see the “Our use of cookies and similar technologies” section for further information.

-By using this information, we are able to measure the effectiveness of our content, digital channels, and branding efforts and how visitors use our Site.
-This allows us to learn what pages of our Site are most attractive to our visitors, which parts of our Site are the most interesting and what kind of information our registered users like to see.
+This allows us to learn what pages of our Site are most attractive to our visitors, the effectiveness of our emails, which parts of our Site are the most interesting and what kind of information our registered users like to see.
 The information is also used to create profiles and insights about your demographic.
 We also use this information to improve the content on our Site and in our marketing efforts- both online and offline.
+This information also helps us with the selection of future service lines, web design and to remember your preferences.

 However, we may rely on other legal basis when we use your personal data that has been collected via the use of cookies.
 Where we use this personal data to analyse how you use our Sites and Services, it is in our legitimate interest to use your personal data in such a way to improve our Site and our Services.